dtuskippy/basic-api-server/README.md

     * Server testing
     * Middleware testing
-    * CI/CD with Github and Heroku
+    * CI/CD with Github and Heroku (incl.
+Postgres sync)
     * Created 2 SQL data models using the Sequelize libary and Postgres database

 ### Setup